Applied Intercultural Arts Research Graduate Interdisciplinary Program

-Criteria for membership are a commitment to interdisciplinary approaches as well as activity and excellence in research or extension as demonstrated by research funding, publication record and service as advisors to students.
+Criteria for membership include interdisciplinary approaches to research as well as activity and excellence in research or mentoring demonstrated by research funding, publication records and service as advisors to students.
 Members of the Graduate Interdisciplinary Program will be reviewed periodically by the Executive Committee to ensure that they continue to meet these standards.